 You can enter up to 8 images in each of the 7 categories.

 The cost is based on the number of images you want to enter.
-Entries are bought in advance and can then be used at any time before the 30th November 2017.
+Entries are bought in advance and can then be used at any time before midnight UTC on the 30th November 2017.
 The following entry bundles are available, and entries can be used across any of the 7 main categories:

 1 image - £6 (£6 per image)